Chapter 1 : The Last Funeral

 Harry stood from his chair, downing the last drops of tea, and reached over Ginny to clear her empty cup.
-As he did so, he fingered the ends of her hair, letting his fingers rest on her back.
-They weren’t dating, not officially anyway.
-But Ginny’s feelings for Harry had never really settled after he broke it off the year before.
-The emotions remained in full force, though perhaps altered in subtle ways, and they occasionally found themselves falling into their old small habits of affection.
+As he did so, his fingers brushed against her shoulder.
+He hurriedly pulled them away, to Ginny’s regret.
+They weren’t dating, but her feelings for Harry had never really settled after he broke it off the year before.
+The emotions remained in full force, though perhaps altered in subtle ways, and his touch still filled her with electricity.

 Harry returned to his and Ron’s bedroom to dress.
 With a wave of her wand she set the dishes to washing and drying themselves, and then went to get ready.